MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Sort-Object.md

 Specifies the property names that `Sort-Object` uses to sort the objects.
 Wildcards are permitted.
 Objects are sorted based on the property values.
-If you do not specify a property, `Sort-Object` sorts based on default properties for the object type.
+If you do not specify a property, `Sort-Object` sorts based on default properties for the object type or the objects themselves.

 Multiple properties can be sorted in ascending order, descending order, or a combination of sort orders.
 When you specify multiple properties, the objects are sorted by the first property.
 If